Our Retail Phamacy has relocated to #01-13

 What is a Cataract?

 A cataract is a condition when the lens in the eye is clouded, resulting in blurry vision or loss of vision.
 The clouding is caused by changes to the lens in the eye which prevent transmission of light.
-As the cataract develops, the clouding becomes denser and blocks the light that passes through the lens.
-Your vision becomes blurred as a result.
-Cataracts are usually linked with aging and can develop slowly in one or both eyes.
-Other medical diseases, such as diabetes and injury to the eyes may also cause cataracts to form.
+You may not notice the cataracts at first but as it develops, the clouding becomes denser and blocks the light that passes through the lens.
+Your vision will become cloudy and blurred as a result.
+Over time, cataracts may lead to vision loss.

 What are the symptoms of a Cataract?